mkreilly/mapcraft_eg/README.md

 * tests: code to assure the validity of database changes
 * zones: various boundary files and related data for TAZs, MAZs, Jurisdictions, PDAs, etc; geographic lookups

-BASIS is the working name for Bay Area Metro's land use and urban economics database.
-It stands for Bay Area Spatial Information System, the same name used by ABAG in the 1970's for the region's first digital geographic information system.

-Questions should be directed to:
-* Cynthia Kroll on control totals: ckroll@bayareametro.gov
-* Aksel Olsen on the development pipeline: aolsen@bayareametro.gov
-* Kearey Smith on the existing polcies: ksmith@bayareametro.gov
-* Shimon Isreal on institutions: sisreal@bayareametro.gov
-* RPP Team member TBA on scenarios:
-* Michael Reilly on the basemap or other topics: mreilly@bayareametro.gov

 --------------
 ## How to Use This Repository